Gamify-IT/docs/adr/general-technology-questions-2022-06-03.md

 The ones i remember are:

 1. We have a microservice architecture.
 So why cant the different backend aspects be written in different languages?
 Why does it have to be only GO?
-  Answer: Everyone can us the language he wants.
+  Answer: Everyone can use the language he wants.
 Atleast 2 other persons should be able to read/ edit the code.

 2. What is an IFrame, and how do we use them?
   Answer: Little Website inside another website.